Fundamental Recovery Bounds for SPAD Signals under Stationary Flux: M1 PDF Validity

 is satisfied by definition.
-Since the rate parameter $\lambda$ is positive and the exponential function is strictly positive for all real arguments, the likelihood function, constructed as a product of these terms, is strictly positive.

-The second condition requires that a sum over all $N$, of the respective integrals over the domain of event times equal unity:
+Since the rate parameter $\lambda$ is positive and the exponential function is strictly positive for all real arguments, the likelihood function, constructed as a product of these terms, is strictly positive.\\ The second condition requires that a sum over all $N$, of the respective integrals over the domain of event times equal unity:

 The proof is split into two cases according to the arrival time $t_N$ of the last measured event.